-Italy is known to be a tough sports betting country for any online betting site, even the biggest of them that had no issues operating in other European states.
-Up until 2010 only the Italian National Olympic Committee or the National Horse Breaders Enhancement Society were the only government-approved sports betting operators.
+Italy is known to be a tough sports betting country for any online betting site.
+Up until 2010, the Italian National Olympic Committee and the National Horse Breaders Enhancement Society were the only government-approved sports betting operators.
 Read further to learn more about the sports betting landscape in present day Italy.

-It’s not a secret for anyone that Italians are big on football and, for most of the country, it is considered to be more than just a sport.
-Football takes almost religious ranks among certain Italians and this tradition is passed from one generation to another.
-Given their love for football it was expected that this is the most popular sport in terms of online sports betting.
+Italians are big on football – it’s more than just a sport.
+Football takes almost religious ranks among certain Italians and this tradition is being passed from one generation to another.
+Given their love for football, it was expected that football would be the most popular sport in terms of online sports betting.
 Italy is so big on online gambling altogether that they occupy the second position in Europe in terms of revenue.
-Only the betting market in the UK was stronger, according to the latest reports from the Polytechnic University in Milan, France occupying the third place and Spain taking the fourth spot.
+According to the latest reports from the Polytechnic University in Milan, only the betting market in the UK is stronger, with France occupying the third place and Spain taking the fourth spot.

-If you were curious to find out which online betting site was the most profitable in what was the best year for online sports betting and gambling in Italy, now you can have a definitive answer.
-It is the UK-based Bet365 that managed, through its Italian website, to get the first position in sports turnover with no less than 31.6%.
-In terms of revenue, the figure is almost half of that but it’s still huge considering the high number of online operators that are active in Italy right now.
+It is UK-based Bet365 that managed (through its Italian website) to get the first position in sports turnover with no less than 31.6%.
+In terms of revenue, the figure is almost half of that, but it’s still huge considering the high number of online operators that are active in Italy.
 Bet365 got 17.4% of the total sports betting revenue for 2017 in Italy.
-The runner-up, with only 7.5% turnover and 12% revenue was SKS365, better known as Planetwin365 and the bronze medal went to Snaitech with a total of 6.9% of the turnover and 9.5% of revenue.
+The runner-up, with only 7.5% turnover and 12% revenue was SKS365, better known as Planetwin365 and the bronze medal went to Snaitech with 6.9% turnover and 9.5% revenue.

 Stats Updated July 2018

-After checking out these numbers, it becomes quite clear why the Italian government was so strict in allowing remote gambling on their market.
-However, the vast majority of players agree that the quality they find at bookmakers such as Bet365 cannot be matched by any Italian-based sportsbook and they are happy that these big names are allowed to offer their services in Italy.
-In addition, compared to the years before 2010 when the market was reserved only for Italian-based operators, the revenue that the Italian government gets from online sports betting and gambling has tripled.
-So, it’s safely to conclude that it is a win-win situation for the big operators as well as the state that gets a lot more income compared to what they were getting when the online sports betting Italy market was nationalized.
+The vast majority of players agree that the quality they find at bookmakers such as Bet365 cannot be matched by any Italian-based sportsbook.
+They are happy that big names are allowed to offer their services in Italy.
+In addition, compared to the years before 2010, when the market was reserved only for Italian-based operators, the revenue that the Italian government gets from online sports betting and gambling has tripled.
+So, it’s safely to conclude that it is a win-win situation for the big operators as well as the state.

-Also an UK-based bookmaker, William Hill is a great example of how tradition and consistence combine to create a solid sports betting site that is trusted all over the world.
+Being also a UK-based bookmaker, William Hill is a good example of how tradition and consistence combine to create a solid sports betting site that is trusted all over the world.
 William Hill offers a great welcome bonus, awesome ongoing promotions for existing players as well as a multitude of betting options – over 150 for any football match.
-The Italian players prefer William Hill for their fast withdrawal policy as well as sharp support that can handle any inquiry in a matter of minutes.
+Italian players prefer William Hill for their fast withdrawal policy and good support.

-Another big name in the sports betting Italy industry, Betway is also a preferred destination for Italian players thanks to their very competitive odds on Serie A and other football competitions as well as the attractive bonuses offered to new players as well as existing ones.
-With special, country-specific promotions, Betway managed to become a favorite among young Italian players and they get a big plus by buying sponsors of AS Roma.
+Betway is also a preferred destination for Italian players, offering competitive odds on Serie A and other football competitions.
+With country-specific promotions, Betway managed to become a favourite among young Italian players and they got a big plus becoming sponsors of AS Roma.